johnEcash/beedeck/README.md

 - Love Status</br>

-it adds a customizable dial with Album Cover and <artist - track> ticker both buttons and dial have recordable hotkeys to set prev - next - play pause
+it adds a customizable dial with Album Cover and <artist - track> ticker both buttons and dial have recordable hotkeys to set prev - next - play pause.
+Set hotkeys in musicbee to global.